mfridman/tparse/README.md

 set -o pipefail && go test fmt -json | tparse -all
 ```

-2. Save the output of `go test` with `-json` flag into a file and call `tparse` with filename as an argument.
+1. Save the output of `go test` with `-json` flag into a file and call `tparse` with `-file` option.

 ```
 go test fmt -json > fmt.out
-tparse -all fmt.out
+tparse -all -file=fmt.out
 ```

 Tip: run `tparse -h` to get usage and options.

 ## But why?!

-`go test` is awesome, but a bit verbose.
-Sometimes one just wants failures, grouped by package, printed with a dash of color and bubbled to the top.
+`go test` is awesome, but verbose.
+Sometimes you just want failures, grouped by package, printed with a dash of color and readily available.

 `tparse` attempts to do just that; return failed tests and panics, if any, followed by a single package-level summary.
+No more searching for the literal string: "--- FAIL".

 But, let's take it a bit further.
-With `-all` (`-pass` and `-skip` combined) can get additional info, such as which tests were skipped and elapsed time of each passed test.
+With `-all` (`-pass` and `-skip` combined) you can get additional info, such as which tests were skipped and elapsed time of each passed test.

-`tparse` comes with a `-dump` flag to replay everything that would have otherwise been printed.
-Enabling users to retrieve original `go test` output.
+`tparse` comes with a `-follow` flag to output test output as text.
+Yep, go test pipes JSON, it's parsed and the output is printed as the raw text as if you ran go test without `-json` flag.
 Eliminating the need for `tee /dev/tty` between pipes.

 The default print order is:
-- `go test` output (if adding `-dump` flag)
+- `go test` output (if adding `-follow` flag)
 - passed/skipped table (if adding `-all`, `-skip` or `-pass` flag)
 - failed tests and panics
 - summary

-The default print order can be reversed with `-top` flag.

 For narrow displays the `-smallscreen` flag may be useful, dividing a long test name and making it vertical heavy: